CFRN-DT: Technical information

-Subchannel

 Analogue-to-digital conversion

-On August 31, 2011, when Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts, the station's digital signal remained on VHF channel 12.
-Through the use of PSIP, digital television receivers will display CFRN's virtual channel as 3.1.
+On August 31, 2011, when Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts, the station's digital signal remained on VHF channel 12, using virtual channel 3.1.

 Transmitters

 On February 11, 2016, Bell Media applied for its regular license renewals, which included applications to delete a long list of transmitters, including CFRN-TV-2, CFRN-TV-8, and CFRN-TV-10.
 Bell Media's rationale for deleting these analog repeaters is below:

 "We are electing to delete these analog transmitters from the main licence with which they are associated.
 These analog transmitters generate no incremental revenue, attract little to no viewership given the growth of BDU or DTH subscriptions and are costly to maintain, repair or replace.
 In addition, none of the highlighted transmitters offer any programming that differs from the main channels.
 The Commission has determined that broadcasters may elect to shut down transmitters but will lose certain regulatory privileges (distribution on the basic service, the ability to request simultaneous substitution) as noted in Broadcasting Regulatory Policy CRTC 2015–24, Over-the-air transmission of television signals and local programming.
 We are fully aware of the loss of these regulatory privileges as a result of any transmitter shutdown."

 At the same time, Bell Media applied to convert the licenses of CTV 2 Atlantic (formerly ASN) and CTV 2 Alberta (formerly ACCESS) from satellite-to-cable undertakings into television stations without transmitters (similar to cable-only network affiliates in the United States), and to reduce the level of educational content on CTV 2 Alberta.

 On October 18, 2016, CFRN was taken off the air after a semi-truck collided at the studio facility on Stony Plain Road, destroying a guy-wire in the process.
 Compromising the integrity of the transmission tower, the building was partially evacuated, including the news control room.
 This prevented the station to telecast regular programs, resulting CFRN to simulcast the newscasts of sister station CFCN in Calgary.

 On July 30, 2019, Bell Media was granted permission to close down six additional transmitters as part of Broadcasting Decision CRTC 2019-268.
 The transmitters for CFRN-TV-3, CFRN-TV-4, CFRN-TV-5, CFRN-TV-7, and CFRN-TV-12 will be shut down by February 26, 2021.
 CFRN-TV-9 will be shut down by July 16 of the same year.

+In November 2023, CFRN's Red Deer transmitter was converted to digital.